Lego Modular Buildings: Brick Bank (2016)

-Assembly Square
+Assembly Square (2017)

 Assembly Square (set number: 10255) is the twelfth set in the Modular Building line.
 It was released on 1 January 2017.
-This set is the biggest of all Lego modular buildings it contains more pieces than any previous Modular set at 4002 pieces as well as the most minifigures: nine when including an infant figure (a dentist, barista, baker, florist, music store assistant, dancer, photographer and a LEGO® fan, plus a baby figure).
+This set was, at the time, the largest of all Lego modular buildings, containing more pieces than any previous Modular set at 4002 pieces.
+This set also includes the most minifigures: nine when including an infant figure (a dentist, barista, baker, florist, music store assistant, dancer, photographer, and a LEGO fan, plus a baby figure).

 The Assembly Square ground level features a bakery with counter, cash register, shelves, opening oven, wedding cake and assorted buildable pastries and treats; a florist's shop with counter, cash register, garden tools, flower arrangements, bouquets and a blue and yellow macaw parrot element; and a café with an espresso machine, counter, bench seating and pie elements.
-The middle level features a music store with a buildable drum set, two guitars and saxophone element; photo studio with an "antique" large-format bellows camera atop an adjustable tripod; and a dental office with buildable reclining chair, waiting area, telephone and a sink.
-The upper level features a dance studio with buildable piano and reflective mirror element; an apartment with buildable foldout sofa bed, detailed kitchen, toilet, micro Lego train, modular buildings and Eiffel Tower, and access to a rooftop terrace with buildable barbecue, table and a neglected plant.
+The middle level features a music store with a buildable drum set, two guitars, and a saxophone element; a photo studio with an "antique" large-format bellows camera atop an adjustable tripod; and a dental office with a buildable reclining chair, waiting area, telephone, and a sink.
+The upper level features a dance studio with a built-in piano and reflective mirror element; an apartment with buildable foldout sofa bed, detailed kitchen, toilet, micro Lego train, modular buildings, and an Eiffel Tower, and access to a rooftop terrace with a buildable barbecue, table, and a neglected plant.

 This set marked the tenth anniversary of the Modular building sets and contains numerous "easter egg" references in the set's use of brick elements, colors, and architectural details used in Modular sets released over the previous years.
 It measures over 13 in high, 15 in wide and 10 in deep.
 This is 1.5 times wider than the usual modular building width.